mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 ## `storage_rocksdb`

+This storage module is not built by default and is not included in the MariaDB MaxScale packages.

 This storage module uses RocksDB database for storing the cached data.
 The directory where the RocksDB database will be created is by default created into the _MaxScale cache_ directory, which usually is not on a RAM disk.
 For